openrelik/openrelik-worker-yara/README.md

 OpenRelik yara worker can be installed by using the pre-build Docker image.

-**Note on Privileges:** This worker requires `privileged` mode capabilities and the `/dev/` volume mapped to perform necessary mounting operations (e.g., mounting disk images).
+**Note on Privileges:** If you would like this worker to support mounting disk images this worker requires `privileged` mode capabilities and the `/dev/` volume mapped to perform necessary mounting operations (e.g., mounting disk images).
 Be aware of the security implications of granting these privileges.

 ### Using Pre-built Docker Image